yahia-svg/MandelbrotSynthesizer/README.md

 you can install this on any device by going to the directory of the file "mandelbrotsynthesizer" and running the command python mandelbrotsynthesizer.py

-## controls

-Just use the enter key to save the sound (sounds are named after the point that you clicked to make them)